 Want to make connections, explore your interests, and build new skill sets?
 Get involved in one or more of the many student and professional organizations available to iSchool students.
 The benefits include enhancing your leadership and teamwork skills, networking through events, interacting with diverse groups of people, and of course, having fun!

-The Association for Computing Machinery's Council for Women in Computing student chapter at the University of Illinois at Urbana-Champaign (UIUC ACM-W) was established in October 2019.
+The Association for Computing Machinery's Council for Women in Computing student chapter at the University of Illinois Urbana-Champaign (UIUC ACM-W) was established in October 2019.
 Our chapter aims to increase awareness and knowledge about the role of women in tech and their great contributions to science, design, development, construction, languages, management, and applications of modern computing.

 Membership to UIUC ACM-W is open to any genders, races, ages, sexual orientations, physical or mental abilities, ethnicities, and perspectives of the University of Illinois community.
 All ACM members and nonmembers are welcome to join us.